Student Honor Code

 - sexual misconduct, including but not limited to sexual assault;

-- any act which demeans, degrades, disgraces any person;
+- any act which threatens, intimidates, demeans, degrades, disgraces any person.

 - Mental or bodily harm to self.
 This includes behavior that is harmful to oneself including danger of suicide, self-mutilation, intentionally inflicting mental or bodily harm on one's self, taking reckless, but not accidental, action from which mental or bodily harm could result to oneself (e.g., abuse of alcohol or other drugs) or behavior that suggests a disorder, such as an eating disorder, which is likely to deteriorate to the point of permanent disability, disfigurement, impairment, or dysfunction without assessment and treatment.
 When standard assessment is impossible because of the student's resistance, conduct review may proceed.

-- Discrimination.
-Civilly, criminally, or administratively prohibited unequal treatment of a person on the basis of race, age, gender, creed, religion, national origin, ability, veteran status, or sexual orientation.
+- Discrimination/Harassment.
+Civilly, criminally, or administratively prohibited unequal treatment of a person on the basis of race, color, religion, gender, sexual orientation, national origin, age, disability, veteran status, marital status or any other legally protected status.

 - The unauthorized use, or the abuse, destruction, or theft of property of the University or of any of its members.
 This includes property of external vendors, guests or neighbors of the University; or the "borrowing" of common property for personal use.
 This includes unauthorized use of the University computer server and University e-mail addresses when used in a manner that violates the Chatham University Honor Code.
 (See the "Computing Ethics Statement.").